fbpx

 Take a Bite Out of Main Street

-It’s just an 8-minute walk to the next brewery in town, which is known for their food as much as their cocktails.
+It’s just an 8-minute walk to the next brewery in town, which is known for its food as much as its cocktails.
 But if your stomach can’t wait, you’ll find an overwhelming number of food options as you walk down Main Street.
 The following have rave reviews:

 Stonewall Tavern